Supercheck LogoSupercheck

 2. Return to the Settings tab and click Verify DNS

-3. Once verified, your custom domain is active and serving HTTPS traffic
+4. Once verified and published, your custom domain is active and serving HTTPS traffic

 HTTPS / SSL